 Preparing for a divorce is a lot more than just picking up the phone and calling an attorney.
 There are the emotional aspects, financial, legal, and, of course, there are parenting issues.
 It means figuring out what life is going to look like when it's all said and done and includes preparing your children for the transition.
 For the stay-at-home mom, there are additional concerns around income.

 When you realize that your marriage is over, it's normal to feel a variety of emotions.
 Over time, you'll experience all of the stages of grief.
-You'll be grieving not only the loss of your relationship but also the loss of the dreams that...
+You'll be grieving not only the loss of your relationship but the loss...

 In my online course, "How to Prepare for Divorce," I go in-depth on how to prepare for divorce and mediation, specifically, if that's the process you choose to use.
 At a high level, here is a brief divorce mediation checklist to help you prepare for your first appointment.